REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Statistical model of the nuisance

-The estimation of the parameters of a separable covariance model has been studied by several previous works, see for example \cite{lu2005likelihood,genton2007separable,werner2008estimation}.
-We build on these works and introduce several additional elements: (i) whereas most works consider decompositions of the covariance matrix as a Kronecker product of two factors, we also include in equations (\ref{eq:covmodel}) and (\ref{eq:covsep}) the temporal scaling factors $\sigma_{n,t}$ for increased robustness \cite{flasseur2020robustness}; (ii) given the limited number of samples, we replace maximum likelihood estimates by shrinkage covariance estimators \cite{ledoit2004well,chen2010shrinkage} to ensure that all estimated covariance matrices are definite positive and to reduce estimation errors; (iii) to account for the superimposition of a component of interest and nuisance terms, we develop a joint estimation strategy in section \ref{sec:jointestim} based on the estimation technique developed in this paragraph.
+The estimation of the parameters of a separable covariance model has been studied by several previous works from the signal-processing community, see for example \cite{lu2005likelihood,genton2007separable,werner2008estimation}.
+We build on these works and introduce several additional elements specific to high-contrast imaging: (i) whereas most works consider decompositions of the covariance matrix as a Kronecker product of two factors, we also include in Eqs. (\ref{eq:covmodel}) and (\ref{eq:covsep}) the temporal scaling factors $\sigma_{n,t}$ for increased robustness \citep{flasseur2020robustness, flasseur2022multispectral}; (ii) given the limited number of samples, we replace maximum likelihood estimates by shrinkage covariance estimators \citep{ledoit2004well,chen2010shrinkage,flasseur2024shrinkage} to ensure that all estimated covariance matrices are definite positive and to reduce estimation errors; (iii) to account for the superimposition of a component of interest and nuisance terms, we develop a joint estimation strategy in Sect. \ref{sec:joint-estimation} based on the estimation technique developed in this section.

-We first derive the maximum likelihood estimates (MLEs) of the means $\V\mu_n^{\text{spec}}$, variance factors $\sigma_{n,t}^2$ and matrices $\M C_n^{\text{spec}}$ and $\M C_n^{\text{spat}}$: \begin{prop}[Maximum Likelihood Parameter Estimates] The maximum likelihood estimates, under the Gaussian model of section \ref{sec:covstruct} are: